Skip to content

 How to use aggravate vs. irritate

-Also, from Strunk & White on aggravate:
+From Strunk & White on the word aggravate:

 This word is not a synonym for annoy or irritate.
 To aggravate is to make something worse: He started running too soon and aggravated his sprained ankle.